vikash-bhardwaj/ai-code-companion-documentation/README.md

 - If Inline comment execution is in progress then Code Review for GIT changes will not work or vice versa

 ## <a name="release-notes"></a>Release Notes

+### [2.1.0]

+#### New Features

+- Added Capability to work with local `Ollama` models which allow users to work with AI without internet connection.
+- Added Capability to make the attach file as context much more easy with `@` keyword from Chat Input Box.
+With this feature users can simply type `@` to open all options to attach different type of context.
+Users can also use `/` to open the Opened files drawer in editor to attach them as context and similarly use `#` to open Workspace Drawer to add any file as context from workspace.
+- Fixed a defect where Attach Code as Context window was not working.
+- Redesigned the attach context Button.

 ### [2.0.0]